Futsal Court Size

 Domestic Court Dimensions

-The length of a futsal court must be a minimum 25 meters but no more than 42 meters.
-The width of a court must be a minimum 15 meters and no more than 25 meters.
+The length of a domestic futsal court must be between 25 and 42 meters long and between 15 and 25 meters wide.
 If the space is enclosed, the run-off area can differ depending on the court.
-The standard recommendation is that the space is 2 x 2 meters.
-If there is an open court, it is also recommended that the run-off space is 2 x 2 meters.
+The standard recommendation is that the space is two meters long and two meters wide.
+If there is an open court, it is also recommended that the run-off space is two meters long and two meters wide.

 International Court Dimensions

-International futsal courts, as previously stated, are typically larger than courts used for domestic games.
+International futsal courts are typically larger than courts used for domestic games.
 Since there are no barriers, the courts can be altered and international teams enjoy playing games at a larger level.

-The length of international futsal court needs to be a minimum of 38 meters and no longer than 42 meters.
-The width of the futsal court should be a minimum of 18 meters and a maximum of 22 meters.
+The length of an international futsal court needs to be a minimum of 38 meters and no longer than 42 meters and between 18 and 22 meters wide.
 Since these fields are larger, the run-off space is larger as well.
-For enclosed fields with run-off space, the area should be 3 x 3 meters.
-For open courts, the run-off space is also 3 x 3 meters.
+For enclosed fields with run-off space, the area should be three meters long and three meters wide.
+For open courts, the run-off space is also three meters wide and three meters long.